-2.5.4 Instructions for safe disposal of the product and its packaging
+1.5.4 Instructions for safe disposal of the product and its packaging

-- 1. Residues of the biocidal products must be disposed off in accordance with the Waste Framework Directive (2008/98/EG) and the European Waste Catalogue (EWC) as well as national and regional regulations. - 2.
+- Residues of the biocidal products must be disposed off in accordance with the Waste Framework Directive (2008/98/EG) and the European Waste Catalogue (EWC) as well as national and regional regulations. - 2.
 Leave biocidal products in original containers.
 Do not mix with other wastes.
-Containers handled accordingly. containing residues of the product have to be pesticides: 20 01 19 Waste entry on Waste entry on packaging containing residues of or contaminated by dangerous substances: 15 01 10
+Containers containing of be residues the product handled accordingly. have to 20 Waste entry on pesticides: Waste entry on packaging containing residues of or contaminated by dangerous substances: 15 01 10

-2.5.5 Conditions of storage and shelf-life of the product under normal conditions of storage
+1.5.5 Conditions of storage and shelf-life of the product under normal conditions of storage

 - 1. The product must be stored and transported without exposition to light. - 2.
-Storage stability: 12 month
+Storage stability: 36 months for the following packages: